newrelic/terraform-provider-newrelic/website/docs/r/one_dashboard.html.markdown

 The following arguments are supported:

   * `account_id` - (Optional) The New Relic account ID to issue the query against.
 Defaults to the Account ID where the dashboard was created.
+When using an account ID you don't have permissions for the widget will be replaced with a widget showing the data is inaccessible.
+Terraform will not throw an error, so this widget will only be visible in the UI.
   * `query` - (Required) Valid NRQL query string.
 See [Writing NRQL Queries](https://docs.newrelic.com/docs/insights/nrql-new-relic-query-language/using-nrql/introduction-nrql) for help.

 ```hcl